Tornadoes of 1953: January 7–9

 outbuildings and damaged 27 other homes and 44 other outbuildings.
 About 40 families were affected and two people were injured.
 On January 9, another F2 tornado moved through southwestern Hillsborough County, Florida, destroying five homes and damaging 53 others, and injuring 12 people.
 Overall, 16 injuries were confirmed.

 February

 There were 16 tornadoes confirmed in the US in February.

 February 6

-An isolated, but large F3 tornado touched down near Centerville and moved east-northeastward through Albany and Northern Hammond.
+An isolated, but large F3 tornado touched down near Centerville, Louisiana and moved east-northeastward through Albany and Northern Hammond.
 It destroyed 26 homes and 35 other buildings, including warehouses.
 107 other homes and 35 other buildings were heavily damaged.
 Strawberry crops were also damaged by both flying debris from the tornado and heavy rains.
 Two people were killed and 21 others were injured.

 February 19–20

 An outbreak of 15 tornadoes struck Texas, Oklahoma, Arkansas, Mississippi, and Alabama.
 Six F1 tornadoes touched down across the two Plains states on February 19 before several strong tornadoes struck the other states the next day.
 An F2 tornado destroyed a home in Glen Allen, Mississippi, injuring two people.
 Another F2 tornado passed through rural areas north of Pontotoc, Mississippi, damaging an unoccupied home and injuring one person (the CDNS report does not list an injury).
 Later, a brief, but destructive F3 tornado impacted the Wheeler Mountain community southwest of Tuscumbia, Alabama, destroying a home and four other buildings while damaging four other homes and seven additional buildings.
 One person was killed and eight others were injured.
 Further to the south, a strong F2 tornado near Winfield destroyed seven homes and 11 other buildings and damaged five more homes and two additional buildings, injuring two people.
 Another person was injured by another F2 tornado that destroyed five homes and 24 other buildings and damaged two more homes and three additional buildings north of Jasper in Macedonia.
 The outbreak ended with a destructive F2 tornado in Vina that destroyed 10 homes and 30 other buildings while damaging 39 other homes and 46 additional buildings.
 Six people were injured.
 Overall, the tornadoes killed one and injured 20.